 Ask your doctor about sexual health counselors who can help with your sexual goals after treatment.
-Or visit assect.org to find a counselor in your area.
-This is the American Association of Sexuality Educators, Counselors and Therapists.
+Or visit the American Association of Sexuality Educators, Counselors and Therapists to find a therapist in your area at AASECT.org.

 Depression and anxiety